 Men generally try to portray a strong, unemotional front.
 However, men are just as likely to suffer from depression as women.
 In fact, over 6 million men struggle with depression in the United States every year.
 Yet, their struggles tend to be different than the symptoms faced by women.
 Still, these symptoms damage relationships, impair a work performance, and interfere with his ability to make decisions and think clearly.
 Additionally, men account for a shocking 75 to 80 percent of suicides in the United States, leaving family members and friends emotionally devastated and full of unanswered questions.

 Dealing With Depression

-Men are less likely than a woman to consider depression as the source of discontent with life.
+Men are less likely than women to consider depression as the source of discontent with life.
 Many men are much more likely to try to hide their feelings or try to push through by working too much, drinking too much, or becoming absorbed in mindless activities like watching television or surfing the Internet.

 The classic impression that many have of depression is of a person who has feelings of sadness and loss of interest in things they love.
 However, in men, depression often presents differently.
 In fact, most men tend to focus on the physical problems they are having.
 Depression does often have a physical aspect, but can be quite profound in males.

 - Inability to sleep or sleeping too much

 - Stomach aches or other digestive complaints